IoT Penetration Testing

 With the immense growth of IoT adoption over the past few years – and its anticipated growth in the next few – IoT device penetration testing has become critical for companies that want to understand, assess, and improve the overall security and accountability of their IoT devices and systems.

 NetSPI will identify security issues on relevant ATM systems and provide actionable recommendations for improving the security posture.
 During an ATM penetration test, we will identify security vulnerabilities commonly exploited by attackers and implement new tactics we’ve researched to stay ahead of adversaries.

-The testing approach includes the assessment of thick client applications, hard drive encryption, kiosk escape, peripheral security, secure memory configuration, breach simulation, vulnerability enumeration, sensitive data and critical system access, physical security controls, peripheral firmware, and sensitive information storage.
+The IoT security testing approach includes the assessment of thick client applications, hard drive encryption, kiosk escape, peripheral security, secure memory configuration, breach simulation, vulnerability enumeration, sensitive data and critical system access, physical security controls, peripheral firmware, and sensitive information storage.

 NetSPI will identify security issues on relevant vehicles and provide recommendations to improve the security posture – at any stage of automotive development.
 NetSPI’s approach to identifying automotive vulnerabilities focuses on the individual components as well as how those components interact with each other and the outside world.

 The testing approach includes the assessment of mobile applications, thick client applications, connected environments, internet connectivity, hardware, internal networks, sensor data, and containers and hypervisors.

 When it comes to medical device innovation, cybersecurity is a critical component to maintaining patient health and safety.
 To help establish secure healthcare technology practices, our medical device penetration testing services combine threat modeling and penetration testing to determine whether medical devices meet or exceed the current standards and recommendations by the FDA Premarket Cybersecurity Guidelines.